 Probably not, no.

+I’m not sure any of us would know what Lion’s Mane is if it weren’t for Joe Rogan or the podcast advertising world at large.
 It has been gaining attention from researchers and consumers alike for its potential benefits in various aspects of health, including its connection to sleep.

 Its main use case, and the one best supported by research, is to support overall cognition.
 We include it as one of the best nootropic ingredients out there.

+This creates a bit of a conundrum with regard to sleep.
+On the one hand, it might help you relax and therefore sleep better.
+On the other, because it may lead to laser focus, it may disrupt your sleep.
 Anecdotally, there are people in both camps.
 Today we’ll investigate whether the claims have anything behind them.
 I’ll also give my personal experience based on self-experimentation because there isn’t much research out there on this particular question right now.

 That said, there are other great products.
 To figure out which is best for you, check out our article on the best lion’s mane supplements.

 So, does Lion’s Mane hold the key to a good night’s sleep, or could it be a double-edged sword?
 Let’s delve in.

 Before we dive into the Lion’s Mane, it’s essential to grasp the gravity of sleeplessness on our health.